sinclairzx81/threadbox/readme.md

 // JavaScript users can use __Marshal(Foo) if
 // decorators are not available.
 ```
+Marshalling class instances isn't free and is generally slower than passing plain JS objects.
+Use only when you need to move runtime logic between threads.

 <a name="Mutex"></a>

 ## Mutex

-ThreadBox provides a `Mutex` primitive that is built upon on JavaScript [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).
+ThreadBox provides a `Mutex` primitive that is built upon JavaScript [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).
 It is used to enter into critical sections of code.

 ```typescript
 import { Mutex } from '@sinclair/threadbox'